John Parkhurst: Priestly career

 When, in 1543, Henry VIII and Queen Katherine Parr visited Oxford, Parkhurst wrote Latin verses in their honour and became chaplain to the Queen.
 He was already chaplain to Charles Brandon, 1st Duke of Suffolk, and to his wife Katherine, and his friends included Miles Coverdale and John Aylmer.
 Soon afterwards he was appointed rector of Pimperne, Dorset, and in 1549 was presented by Thomas Seymour, 1st Baron Seymour of Sudeley to the living of Cleeve Episcopi, Gloucestershire.
 Jewel and other Oxford scholars often visited him there; when Jewel gave humanity lectures at Corpus Christi College, Oxford, Parkhurst went over to hear him, and declared in a Latin epigram that he was metamorphosed from a tutor into a pupil.

-On the accession of Queen Mary he left the country and settled at Zurich, where he was received by Rudolf Gwalther, Heinrich Bullinger and other Calvinists.
+On the accession of Queen Mary I he left the country and settled at Zurich, where he was received by Rudolf Gwalther, Heinrich Bullinger and other Calvinists.
 Returning on the accession of Elizabeth I, on 13 April 1560 he was elected Bishop of Norwich, and was consecrated and installed in September following.
 He was created D.D. at Oxford in 1566.